brianhdk/integration-service/README.md

 }
 ```

-In app.config, you can turn on "Prevent Concurrent Execution" on all tasks, by setting the value of "ConcurrentTaskExecution.EnabledOnAllTasks" to "true".
+In app.config, you can turn on the "Prevent Concurrent Execution"-behaviour on all tasks, by setting the value of "ConcurrentTaskExecution.EnabledOnAllTasks" to "true".
 Only tasks that have been explicity marked as "AllowConcurrentExecution" will support running in parallel.